aabmets/proof-frog-ide-plugin/README.md

 cd ..
 git submodule update --init --recursive
 ```

-Let sources root equal `src/main/java/io/github/aabmets/prooffroglang`.
-To modify the syntax rules of this plugin, modify `ProofFrog.bnf` and `ProofFrog.flex` in sources root.
+To modify the syntax rules of this plugin, modify the `ProofFrog.bnf` and `ProofFrog.flex` files in
+sources root directory at `src/main/java/io/github/aabmets/prooffroglang`.

-Then in `ProofFrog.bnf` context menu select `Generate Parser Code`
+Then in `ProofFrog.bnf` context menu select `Generate Parser Code` and in `ProofFrog.flex` context menu
-and in `ProofFrog.flex` context menu select `Run JFlex Generator`,
+select `Run JFlex Generator`, then use the generated PSI elements in any number of ProofFrog source files
-then implement the generated changes into these files:
+to implement the plugin behavior:

-* `<sources root>/ProofFrogSyntaxHighlighter.java`
-* `<sources root>/ProofFrogColorSettingsPage.java`
-* `<sources root>/psi/ProofFrogTokenSets.java`